JohnKahn/Contestant/README.md

 You can edit the files on Ace and save them to the host computer where you can test and submit them.

 *The host must be able to compile Java and the client must have a keyboard to save files.
-(Ctrl + S)
+(Ctrl + S) (Best with screens with a width of 1000px or more)

 ### Written in PHP, backed up by C
 Contestant uses PhalconPHP, a php framework written as a C-extension, optimized for speed!